ipython/ipython/docs/source/config/custommagics.rst

     def load_ipython_extension(ipython):
         """
-        Any nodule file that define a function named load_ipython_extension can be loaded via `load_ext` or be configured to be autoloaded by IPython at startup time.
+        Any module file that define a function named `load_ipython_extension` can be loaded via `%load_ext module.path` or be configured to be autoloaded by IPython at startup time.
         """
         # This class must then be registered with a manually created instance,
         # since its constructor has different arguments from the default:
-        magics = StatefulMagics(ip, some_data)
+        magics = StatefulMagics(ipython, some_data)
         ipython.register_magics(magics)